nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `Model`,

 * stores a `UserPref` object that represents the user’s preferences.
+* contains the `AddressBook` and `MenuManager`, `OrderManager` components.
+    * `AddressBook` stores the data for vendors.
+    * `MenuManager` stores the data for food items.
-* stores the address book data.
+    * `OrderManager` stores the data for order items.

-* exposes an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Each of these coponents exposes an unmodifiable `ObservableList` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.